humanplayer2/get-twitter-likers-data/README.md

 - Useful to check if a pull for sure missed out on some likers/retweeters.
 - Useful to estimate parameters, as the data allows you to check e.g. how many times a too high delta was seen.
 - Might end up taking up a lot of harddrive space for long running pulls.

+# License
+This project is licensed under the terms of the GNU General Public License v3.0 (gpl-3.0).
+See [LICENSE](https://github.com/humanplayer2/get-twitter-likers-data/blob/main/LICENSE.md) for rights and limitations.